-If you love to enter contests and live in Quebec, you're going to have a hard time.
-Many Canadian sweepstakes that offer great prizes say in their rules that they are void in Quebec, which means that residents of the province are not allowed to enter.
+If you love to enter sweepstakes but live in Quebec, you might feel frustrated.
+Many Canadian sweepstakes have rules that state they're void in Quebec, which means that residents of the province are not allowed to enter.

-Canadian Sweepstakes Law Is Behind Many Companies' Decision to Exclude Quebec
+Canadian Sweepstakes Law Is Why Many Companies Exclude Quebec

 - Register the sweepstakes rules and all advertisements used to promote the contest with the Quebec government at least 30 days ahead of the sweepstakes' launch.